 We want our guests to fully re-integrate into society and their lives.
 For most of our guests, addiction is an interruption to their lives, education, and employment.
 When we work with men in treatment, we help them learn to engage with sober forms of recreation, goal setting, budgeting, and learning the fundamentals, like shopping for groceries and preparing healthy meals.
 Our staff is also trained to help clients create resumes, identify and fill out applications, and even role play interviews.
 We provide similar assistance for people looking to restart their education.
 This includes filling out applications, applying for financial assistance, and learning key time management skills to prevent anxiety triggers that would cause them to return to using.
 For the working professionals, our staff personalizes plans that help them manage stress proactively, create debt management plans to mitigate budget issues, and develops the skill to lead a positive work and recovery balance.

 We understand that addiction is often a symptom of other mental health issues.
-Our mentors have experience, both personally and professionally, handling complex mental health disorders, and Any Length Retreat will tailor your treatment plan according to your mental health needs.
-In addition, we partner with some of the best counseling services in Austin.
-Together, we provide the best mental health care for any guest that needs assistance from a medical professional while in treatment.
-These Master’s level therapists and psychologists help our guests confront issues ranging from depression, anxiety, trauma, bipolar disorder, and more.
+Any Length Retreat will tailor your recovery plan according to your mental health needs.
+In addition, we partner with one of the best counseling services in Austin, Atomic Souls Counseling.
+Together, we provide the best mental health care for any guest that needs assistance from a medical professional while in our care.
+The therapists and psychologists from Atomic Souls help our guests confront issues ranging from depression, anxiety, trauma, bipolar disorder, and more.

 Absolutely.
 Legal problems and substance use often go hand in hand.
 More so the strain of financial and legal issues can have negative impacts on a client’s recovery.
 Our staff is trained to handle legal and court-related services to help clients engage proactively in resolving any legal issues.
 These services are free to clients and satisfy the most strict court requirements.